London Winters Are No Joke (And Neither Is Your Roof)

 We all know what winter in London is like.
 It's grey.
 It's wet.
 It's weirdly windy.
 And when you think, "Oh it's not that bad," the heavens open.

 Meanwhile, your roof is up there, catching every raindrop, gust, and cold snap.
-And if it’s even a little vulnerable—cracked tiles, blocked gutters, worn-out felt—it won’t take long before problems show up inside.
+And if it's even a little vulnerable — cracked tiles, blocked gutters, worn-out felt — it won't take long before problems show up inside.

 It's the Little Things That Turn Into Big Headaches

-Here’s the truth: most major roofing issues don’t start major.
+Most major roofing issues don't start major.
 They start small.
 Quiet.
 Invisible.

 Things like:

-• A tiny tile out of place after a storm in Clapham
+• A tiny tile out of place after a storm

-• Gutters stuffed with leaves in leafy Dulwich or Highgate
+• Gutters stuffed with leaves

-• A tear in the roofing felt on a flat roof in Hackney
+• A tear in the roofing felt on a flat roof

 • A leak around the skylight that you didn't notice because it's hidden by insulation

 These small issues fester in silence.
 By the time you see a stain on the ceiling or feel a draft in the loft, the damage is already done.
-And trust me, I’ve been there—it’s frustrating, expensive, and just plain overwhelming.

 A Roof Inspection Is a Small Act of Kindness (To Your Future Self)